adithyabhatkajake/shacham-and-waters-scheme/README.md

 * PBC Library
 * Reed Solomon kernel Library ported to userspace

+Alternatively, run install-deps.sh in root mode to collect and install all dependencies.

+`# sudo ./install-deps.sh`

 Run `make all` to build the libraries.
 ## Testing